u-eff-gee/utr/README.md

 ### 1.9 Run the simulation

-Consider creating a macro like `loop.mac` to loop over variables in your macro file.
+Consider creating a macro like the example `loop.mac` in `macros/examples` to loop over variables in your macro file.
 (See section [4 Usage and Visualization](#usage))

 ### 1.10 Analyze the output